marko-cs/mooc-sec-project-I/README.md

 Do you really want to exit ([y]/n)? y
 ```

 Application can be started using Django manage.py and runserver command.
 ```
 python manage.py runserver
 ```
+By default application can be accessed using URL http://127.0.0.1:8000/

 # Flaws
 ## A01:2021 – Broken Access Control

 With broken access control user can view or manipulate data which is not owned or managed by particular user.

-Login is required to view or update any data in application.
-That use Django build in login functionality.
+to prevent this happen login is required to view or update any data in application.
+That use Django build in decorator and form handling functionality.
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L15

-User can see only own data.
+After valid login user can see only own data.
 - https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L18

 In this application user can delete only own records.
 Delete functionality checks that curren user is also owner of record to be deleted.
 If that is not the case deletion is not done and warning log entry is created.